BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easybatch/first steps/installation/onprem.md

 ### Installation

 ### OnPrem
-You will receive the objects for the Connector 365 Base & Mail Sender Plus App from us by mail.
+You will receive the objects for the Connector 365 Base & Easy Batch App from us by mail.
 In order to be able to use the App, they must first be published and then installed.

-#### Publishing of the Connector 365 Base & Mail Sender Plus App
+#### Publishing of the Connector 365 Base & Easy Batch App
-the publishing of the Connector Base & Mail Sender Plus App is done via the **Business Central Administration Shell**.
+the publishing of the Connector Base & Easy Batch App is done via the **Business Central Administration Shell**.
 First transfer the files we sent to you to the server where your Business Central instance is running.

 ![](images/apps/adminshell.PNG)